IDSIA/flotta/docs/source/workflow/overview.rst

 The flow of *consume a resource, produce a resource* where the type of resource does not change (as an example, a simple count or a mean) is also named an *update of the resource*.

 How these resources are practically exchanged between nodes is defined by ``Distribution`` algorithms.
-Distribution algorithms need to be defined in an artifact.
+Distribution algorithms need to be defined in an Artifact.
 Basic distribution algorithm consist in send a resources to all worker nodes and then collect the produced resources in one point.
 More complex distribution algorithms can have a more fine graded control over this procedure allowing more complex exchanges between nodes.